Phonograph cylinder: Commercial packaging

 The earliest soft wax cylinders were sold wrapped in thick cotton batting.
 Later, molded hard-wax cylinders were sold in boxes with a cotton lining.
 Celluloid cylinders were sold in unlined boxes.
 These protective boxes were normally kept and used to house the cylinders after purchase.
-Their general appearance allowed bandleader John Philip Sousa to deride their contents as "canned music", an epithet he borrowed from Mark Twain.
+Their general appearance led bandleader John Philip Sousa to deride their contents as "canned music", an epithet he borrowed from Mark Twain.

 Hard plastic cylinders

 On March 20, 1900, Thomas B. Lambert was granted a US patent (645,920) that described a process for mass-producing cylinders made from celluloid, an early hard plastic.
 (Henri Jules Lioret of France was producing celluloid cylinders as early as 1893, but they were individually recorded rather than molded.)
 That same year, the Lambert Company of Chicago began selling cylinder records made of the material.
 They would not break if dropped and could be played thousands of times without wearing out.
 The color was changed to black in 1903, but brown and blue cylinders were also produced.
 The coloring was purportedly because the dyes reduced surface noise.
 Unlike wax, the hard, inflexible material could not be shaved and recorded over, but it had the advantage of being nearly permanent.
+A 1905 Edison Phonograph may be seen and heard playing a celluloid cylinder at the Musical Museum, Brentford, England and the quality of the sound is surprisingly good.

 This superior technology was licensed by the Indestructible Record Company in 1906 and Columbia Phonograph Company in 1908.
 The Edison Bell company in Europe had separately licensed the technology and were able to market Edison's titles in both wax (popular series) and celluloid (indestructible series).

-In late 1908, Edison had introduced wax cylinders that played for nominally 4 minutes (instead of the usual 2) under the Amberol brand.
+In late 1908, Edison had introduced wax cylinders that played for nominally four minutes (instead of the usual two) under the Amberol brand.
 They were made from a harder (and more fragile) form of wax to withstand the smaller stylus used to play them.
 The longer playing time was achieved by reducing the groove size and placing them half as far apart.
 In 1912, the Edison company eventually acquired Lambert's patents to the celluloid technology, and almost immediately started production under a variation of their existing Amberol brand as Edison Blue Amberol Records.

 Edison designed several phonograph types, both with internal and external horns for playing these improved cylinder records.
 The internal horn models were called Amberolas.
 Edison marketed its "Fireside" model phonograph with a gearshift and a 'model K' reproducer with two different styli, which allowed it to play both two-minute and four-minute cylinders.